bburdette/nix-error-proposal/proposal.md

 * Be easy to see amid a wash of log data or debug output.
 * Show the file, line and column of the code where the error occurred, whenever possible.
 * Show the actual text of the offending code in the error itself.
+* Show the context of the problem code - preceding and following lines.
 * Use color in the format to make it a quicker to parse visually.
 * Provide a general description of the error.
 * Provide a suggested course of action to correct the problem.